Yenwod/big-bang-customers-templates/terraform/readme.md

 # You may need to log out and back into for hosts to take effect
 sudo vi /etc/hosts  # <IP of load balancer> <host name>
 ```

+## Optional Terraform

+Depending on your needs, you may want to deploy additional infrastructure, such as Key Stores, S3 Buckets, or Databases, that can be used with your deployment.
+In the [options](./options) directory, you will find terraform / terragrunt snippits that can assist you in deploying these items.

 ## Additional Resources